Advice after your nerve block for surgery

 Menstrual Headaches

 Many headaches are linked to changing levels of hormones, specifically oestrogen and progesterone, which occur during menstruation.
-Whilst some birth control may worsen headaches for some women, they can actually lessen them for others. you suffer from headaches and are using, or planning to use, a hormonal method of contraception, you should discuss this with your GP or a family planning nurse.
+Whilst some birth control may worsen headaches for some women, they can actually lessen them for others.
+If you suffer from headaches and are using, or planning to use, a hormonal method of contraception, you should discuss this with your GP or a family planning nurse.

 Changing how I cope with headaches: doing too much or too little